pimutils/khal/doc/source/usage.rst

 :option:`-a`, the default calendar is used. :command:`new` does not support :option:`-d` and also :option:`-a` may only be used once.

-:command:`new` accepts these combinations for stard and endtimes (specifying the end is always optional):
+:command:`new` accepts these combinations for start and endtimes (specifying the end is always optional):

  * `datetime [datetime|time] [timezone]`